pmichaillat/intermediate-macro/README.md

 ## Problem sets

-The `problemsets` folder contains the source files to the problem sets.
+The source files to the problem sets are contained in the `problemsets` folder.
 The problem sets are written with Pages, and then exported to PDF.
 There are 5 problem sets, covering the main topics of the course:

 + `ps1.pages`, `ps1.pdf` – Problem set on macroeconomic concepts
 + `ps2.pages`, `ps2.pdf` – Problem set on IS-LM model of business cycles